“The night before was calm.” Supporting families through the Ukraine Conflict

 “The last time we saw my dad was leading us to the evacuation site.
 My dad went to save other people, and we stayed where people were waiting for buses to evacuate.
 We rode the school bus, then the bus broke down and we moved to another one.
 We drove from Kyiv to Volyn for almost a day.
 We were very tired on the way.”

 In times of violent conflict, children and young people are particularly vulnerable to trauma and often cannot access education or health care.
-ChildFund is working with local partners on the ground to provide food, hygiene kits, medical supplies, warm clothes, blankets, electric heaters, transport and fuel.
+ChildFund is working with local partners on the ground to provide food, hygiene kits, medical supplies, warm clothes, blankets, electric heaters, transport and fuel to families impacted by the Ukraine conflict.

 ChildFund Alliance’s member organisations, ChildFund Deutschland and We World, are responding in Ukraine and Moldova.
 They have equipped emergency shelters for children and their families, and their mobile teams are providing counselling and referral services for refugees arriving in Moldova from Ukraine.

-At the Displaced Persons Centre (DPC) a psychologist Olesya, diagnosed Dymtrus with a high level of post-traumatic stress disorder (PTSD).
-She set up sessions with Dymtrus to help him understand and learn to manage his trauma.
+At the Displaced Persons Centre (DPC) a psychologist Olesya, diagnosed David with a high level of post-traumatic stress disorder (PTSD).
+She set up sessions with David to help him understand and learn to manage his trauma.

 “It was a little scary in the first session, and then I got used to it.
 Now I know how to ground myself, I like meeting new people, drawing to help me deal with the stress and memories.”

-After two months of meetings with a psychologist, Dymtrus’s symptoms of acute stress and the level of obsessive memories decreased.
+After two months of meetings with a psychologist, David’s symptoms of acute stress and the level of obsessive memories decreased.
 Gradually he began to feel safe, made new friends, began to sleep better.

-As the war dragged on and the harsh winter set it, the hopes of returning home were crushed.
+As the conflict continued and the harsh winter set in, the hopes of returning home were crushed for Ukrainian families.
 Temperatures have dropped below freezing in Ukraine this winter, and essential infrastructure such as water supplies, hospitals and schools have been hard hit.

 Homes are continuing to be destroyed, leaving more than 17 million people without adequate shelter and protection and in urgent need of food, clean water and basic health care.

-With no end in sight Dymtrus’s father has told them to stay at the displacement camp.
+With no end in sight David’s father has told them to stay at the displacement camp.

-“I really want to go home but the war is not over yet, and it is too dangerous to return.
+“I really want to go home but it is too dangerous to return.
 I feel hope though that I’m going home and soon everything will be over.”